 School of Creative Arts

-Our research covers a wide range of outputs and themes.
-Our staff are actively engaged in practice-based research, creating theatre works, music compositions and documentary films that explore conceptual issues through performance and other creative modes of expression.
-At the same time, we are fully committed to conventional academic publications.
 We believe in the value of research-based teaching and student learning.
-The School’s research activities are guided by three core objectives: Ireland & the Arts, Globalisation & the Arts, and Technology & the Arts.
+The School’s research activities are guided by three core objectives: Ireland and the Arts, Globalisation and the Arts, and Technology and the Arts.
 The School is a member of the Trinity Long Room Hub, Trinity’s Arts and Humanities Institute, and is an active participant in the Hub’s research themes, particularly: Making Ireland, Identities in Transformation, and Creative Arts Practice.
 The School hosts three taught MPhil programmes and has a thriving postgraduate research culture.
-We hold a weekly Creative Arts research seminar during term time, which offers an opportunity for staff and research students to present and receive feedback on their work in a collegial surrounding.
-We also host visiting speakers at these and other public events.
+We hold a weekly Creative Arts research seminar during term time, which is an opportunity for staff and research students to present and receive feedback on their work in a collegial surrounding.
+We host visiting speakers at these and other public events.

-We welcome proposals for research projects at M. Litt (Masters by research), doctoral and post-doctoral levels in areas covered by staff in Drama, Film and Music and advise you to familiarise yourself with our staff profiles so you can see who might be available to supervise your work.
+We welcome proposals for research projects at M. Litt (Masters by research), doctoral and post-doctoral levels in areas covered by staff in Drama, Film and Music.
+We and advise you to familiarise yourself with our staff profiles to see who might be best placed to supervise your work.
 Please be sure to contact that staff member in advance of submitting your proposal so that you can refine your ideas and can confirm the relevant staff member’s availability for supervision and mentoring.

-Research strengths in Drama currently lie in the field of Irish & European Theatre, Theatre and Nation, Interculturalism/globalisation and performance, Identity Politics & Performance, and Performance and Technology.
-The School is located in the Samuel Beckett Centre that comprises a theatre, acting studios and seminar rooms.
-The School of Drama has a formal link with the Abbey Theatre principally for the development of training for theatre practitioners, and with the International Institute for Integration Studies.
-It boasts a large research community of M.Litt. & Ph.D. students.
+Research strengths in Drama currently lie in the field of Irish and European theatre, theatre and nation, interculturalism/globalisation and performance, identity politics and performance, performance and technology, and early modern drama.
+The School is located in the Samuel Beckett Centre, which comprises a theatre, acting studios, and seminar rooms.
+The Drama department has a formal link with the Abbey Theatre principally for the development of training for theatre practitioners, and with the International Institute for Integration Studies.
+It boasts a large research community of M.Litt. and Ph.D. students.

 Music has three principal areas of research: composition, musicology, and music technology.
-Among the staff is composers, experts on melodrama, film music, twentieth-century sketch study, Debussy & Purcell.
-In addition it enjoys the resources of an extensive Audio Archive and two music technology labs (undergraduate and postgraduate).
-It is located in Front Square of College in its own dedicated premises.
-The Department offers the MPhil in Music Composition which attracts applicants from all over the world and research degrees (M.Litt. & Ph.D.) in its principal areas of expertise.
+Staff members include composers, experts on melodrama, film music, twentieth-century sketch study, and Debussy and Purcell.
+In addition, it enjoys the resources of an extensive Audio Archive and two music technology labs (undergraduate and postgraduate).
+The Music department is located in Front Square of College in its own dedicated premises.
+The department attracts students from all over the world and welcomes enquiries about research degrees (M.Litt. and Ph.D.) in its principal areas of expertise.

-Applicants are advised to cover the following topics when applying for a PhD;
+All applicants are advised to address the following topics in their proposal when applying for a Ph.D. or M.Litt.:

 • Why are you applying to Trinity?